 In a DAO, whales (people with a lot of tokens) have a disproportionate amount of power.
 This could lead to them having too much influence over the organization.

->

-> It is also possible for whales to manipulate the market by buying and selling large amounts of tokens.
-This could cause the price of the tokens to fluctuate wildly, which would be bad for the organization.
+It could also be possible for whales to manipulate the market by buying and selling large amounts of tokens.
+This could cause the price of the tokens to fluctuate wildly, which could be bad for the organization.

->

-> There are tools that can make this process easier.
+There are tools that can make this process easier.
 Here are a few DAO tools to consider:

 Aragon - Ideal for projects with a few in-house developers